GraphMix: Improved Training of GNNs for Semi-Supervised Learning: Experiments

 \subsection{Results on Larger Datasets}

-We provide results on three recently proposed datasets which are relatively larger than standard benchmark datasets (Cora/Citeseer/Pubmed).
-We use Cora-Full dataset proposed in \cite{bojchevski2018deep} and Coauthor-CS and Coauthor-Physics datasets proposed in \cite{pitfalls}.
-We took processed versions of these dataset available here \footnote{https://github.com/shchur/gnn-benchmark}.
-We did 10 random splits of the the data into train/validation/test split.
-For the classes which had more than 100 samples.
-We choose 20 samples per class for training, 30 samples per class for validation and the remaining samples as test data.
-For the classes which had less than 100 samples, we chose 20\% samples, per class for training, 30\% samples for validation and the remaining for testing.
-For each split we run experiments using 100 random seeds.
-The statistics of these datasets is presented in Appendix Table \ref{table:dataset_new_statistics} and the results are presented in Table \ref{tab:result_new_dataset}.
-We observe that \graphmixgcn improves the results over GCN for all the three datasets.
+We also provide results on three recently proposed datasets which are relatively larger than standard benchmark datasets (Cora/Citeseer/Pubmed).
+We use Cora-Full dataset proposed in \citep{bojchevski2018deep} and Coauthor-CS and Coauthor-Physics datasets proposed in \citep{pitfalls}.
+The results are presented in Table \ref{tab:result_new_dataset}\footnote{We do not provide results for GAT based experiments in Table \ref{tab:result_new_dataset} and Table \ref{tab::result_link_classification} because we ran out of GPU memory required to run these experiments with larger (higher number of nodes) datasets.}.
+We observe that \graphmixgcn improves the results over GCN for all the three datasets with a significant margin.
 We note that we did minimal hyperparameter search for \graphmixgcn as mentioned in Appendix \ref{app:hyper_largerdata}.
+The details of the datasets is given in Appendix \ref{app:datasets}.